MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 ::: moniker range="< azure-devops"

-Microsoft-hosted agents are only available with Azure DevOps service.
+Microsoft-hosted agents are only available with Azure DevOps.
 You cannot use Microsoft-hosted agents or the Azure Pipelines agent pool with TFS or Azure DevOps Server.
 With these server versions, you must use [self-hosted agents](agents.md).

 ::: moniker-end